lunar-insight/lunar-resources-insight/README.md

 Starting the 2.24.0 version of GeoServer, planetary CRS support was added.
 The data can be now in lunar coordinate system with the [GeoServer IAU planetary CRS extension](https://docs.geoserver.org/stable/en/user/extensions/iau/index.html).
 The data will be changed in the future to reflect this changes (Globally to IAU2015:30100 projection and related code), the Cesium globe ellipsoid will be modified to take into account the lunar ellipsoid.
 You will need to [download](https://sourceforge.net/projects/geoserver/files/GeoServer/) and install the extension in GeoServer.

-### Using UI components

-The project use [Storybook](https://storybook.js.org/) for components library.
-To launch the local library storybook interface, the command is ``npm run storybook``.
-Components can be created to be used in the project.

 ### Launch

-1. Open the project in your code editor and do `npm install`
+2. Open the project in your code editor and do `npm install`
-2. Start the project with `npm start`
+3. Start the project with `npm start`